 If a file that you open for writing or appending does not exist, it is created (if possible).
 Opening an existing file for writing discards the old contents.
 Trying to read a file that does not exist is an error, and there may be other causes of error as well (like trying to read a file without read permission).
-If there is an error, fopen() returns the null pointer value NULL - defined as zero in stdio.h.
+If there is an error, fopen() returns the null pointer value NULL.